xonq/mycotools/mycotools/USAGE.md

 ### Example 1:

-Most often, a phylogenetic analysis starts with a single gene of interest, and one wants to obtain the gene family of closely related genes.
-This is accomplished through BLAST.
-Step 1 is to BLAST a gene protein sequence with an e-value threshold of 10<sup>-2</sup> across the database.
+A phylogenetic analysis often starts with a single gene of interest.
+The first step is to obtain the gene family of closely related genes by BLASTing a gene protein sequence across the mycotoolsDB.

 1. extract a database of published sequences, or use other arguments to extract other organisms of interest